mliaaen/tennis_drl/Report.md

 ## Hidden layer size

 I used two layer equal hidden layers in the nueral networks.
-I tried with 128 and 256 nodes.
+I tried with 64, 96, 128 and 256 nodes.
 Using a the bigger network only leady slower learning times and now performnace gains.

-Note Smallest layer: try 64 96

 ## Batch size

-I tried batch sizes og 256 and 512, but it didnt make much difference in the training.
+I tried batch sizes og 64, 128, 256 and 512, but it didnt make much difference in the training.
-The conclusion must be that batch size 256 is sufficient.

-Note Smallest batch size: try 128 164 196
+It seems to be an interesting correlation between Hidden layer size and batch size.
+The smallest batch size that worked was 128 with a layer size of 64.

 ## Seeding